Thomas W. Hartmann: Prosecutor and defense counsel

-General Hartmann was Chief Air Force Prosecutor in the Asia-Pacific Region between 1983 and 1991.
+Hartmann was Chief Air Force Prosecutor in the Asia-Pacific Region between 1983 and 1991.
 He litigated in excess of 100 cases before judges and juries.
 These cases covered murder, manslaughter, rape, sexual assault, child sexual abuse, theft, drug conspiracies and alcohol-related crimes.
 In the course of these cases General Hartmann worked with experts in forensic pathology, oral and maxilla facial surgery, orthopedics, ophthalmology, hematology, neurosurgery, pediatric neurosurgery, neurology, drug testing, psychology, and psychiatry.

 Legal adviser to the convening authority

 Responsibilities

-General Hartmann volunteered to return to active duty as military commissions legal advisor and then director of operations (COO) in 2007.
-As legal advisor General Hartmann oversaw investigation, proof analysis, charging, and inter-governmental coordination on cases involving conspiracy, murder, and war-related crimes.
+Hartmann volunteered to return to active duty as military commissions legal advisor and then director of operations (COO) in 2007.
+As legal advisor Hartmann oversaw investigation, proof analysis, charging, and inter-governmental coordination on cases involving conspiracy, murder, and war-related crimes.
 As part of this role he briefed the Deputy Secretary of Defense weekly.
-General Hartmann also briefed Attorneys General Holder and Mukasey and other senior government leaders on the commissions system.
+Hartmann also briefed Attorneys General Holder and Mukasey and other senior government leaders on the commissions system.
 He reduced the contract setup time from 12 months to 1 month.
-General Hartmann also increased the number of cases charged from 3 to 25 and accelerated the security clearance process.
+Hartmann also increased the number of cases charged from 3 to 25 and accelerated the security clearance process.
 He oversaw the building of sophisticated courtrooms and significantly expanded other physical facilities.
-Under his leadership, the staff was grown from 50 to over 250.
+Under his leadership, the staff grew from 50 to over 250.

 Dispute with Colonel Morris Davis, senior Guantanamo prosecutor

 Colonel Morris Davis, the Guantanamo military commission's senior prosecutor, complained that Hartmann was overstepping his authority.
 He has issued a statement where he wrote:

 The Wall Street Journal reported that Davis and Hartmann had clashed over which captives should face charges.
 Its report states that Davis had refused to charge any more captives until the dispute was resolved.